gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in {{RFC9260}} section 5.2

-The cases of interest are
+The introduction of CRYPTO CHUNK opens for two alternatives depending on the encryption engine preserves the crypto context or not.

-- A *association Restart*
+When the encryption engine can preserve the crypto context, meaning that encrypted data belonging to the current Association can be encrypted and decrypted, the request for SCTP Restart SHOULD use INIT chunk in CRYPTO chunk.

-- D *false chunk created by an attacker*
+When the crypto engine is not preserved, the SCTP Restart can only be accomplished by means of plain text INIT.

-The introduction of CRYPTO CHUNK opens for some alternatives.
+This opens to a man-in-the-middle attack where a malicious peer may theoretcally generate an INIT chunk with proper parameters and hitch-hik an Association.

 ### INIT chunk in CRYPTO chunk

->If the peer willing to restart the Association has kept the DTLS connection, it can still send CRYPTO chunks that can be processed by the remote peer.
+>If the crypto context has been preserved the peer aiming for a SCTP Restart can still send CRYPTO chunks that can be processed by the remote peer.
 In such case the peer willing to restart the Association SHOULD send the INIT chunk in a CRYPTO chunk and encrypt it.
 At reception of the CRYPTO chunk containing INIT, the receiver will follow